-- Projected health care costs per employee in 2020
+- Projected healthcare benefits costs per employee in 2020

-- How to protect your plan against unnecessary spending
+- How to protect your clients’ prescription drug program against unnecessary spending

 The total cost of employer health benefits is expected to rise 5% this year with cost management initiatives taken into account, according to the National Business Group on Health’s (NBGH) 2020 Large Employers’ Health Care Strategy and Plan Design Survey.
 The survey also revealed that the total cost of health care is estimated to be $15,375 per employee, including premiums and out-of-pocket costs for employees and dependents.

 Total cost of health benefits could rise 5% this year.
-Top management strategies inc. greater oversight of high-cost Rx. #drugcosts
+Top management strategies include greater oversight of high-cost prescription drugs. #drugcosts

-Discover how you can curb your health care costs in 2020 with this list of the top strategies that surveyed employers plan to implement or continue this year:
+Here are three way you can help your clients curb their healthcare benefits costs.
+This list features some of the top strategies that employers surveyed plan to implement or continue this year:

-- Focusing on prescription drug benefits – Prescription drugs have gradually been taking over as the most expensive part of employee health care benefits.
-To effectively manage the specific cost drivers impacting your bottom line, you need to zero in on the pharmacy benefit.
-The most effective way to do that is to carve-out the pharmacy benefit from the medical carrier and work directly with a pharmacy benefit manager who exclusively focuses on managing prescription drugs.
-Choosing to stay carved-in will pose a greater challenge in effectively identifying and addressing the pharmacy-related factors driving your health care costs.
+- Focusing on prescription drug benefits – Prescription drugs have gradually been taking over as the most expensive part of employee health care benefits, which is likely seen as increases to the medical benefits, especially when pharmacy and medical are bundled under the same contract.
+To effectively manage the specific cost drivers impacting your clients’ bottom line, you need to zero in on the pharmacy benefits.
+The most effective way to do that is to carve-out the prescription drug plan from the medical carrier and work directly with a pharmacy benefit provider who exclusively focuses on managing prescription drugs.
+Choosing to stay carved-in will pose a greater challenge in effectively identifying and addressing the pharmacy-related factors driving your clients’ health care costs.

-- Zeroing in on high-cost claims – This strategy made the list in 2019, but it’s no surprise that managing high-cost drugs remains a major priority for employers.
+- Zeroing in on high-cost claims – With more expensive prescription medications coming to market each year, it’s no surprise that managing high-cost drugs remains a major priority for employers.
 Brand-name and specialty medications still account for almost 50% of drug spend while accounting for less than 2% of claims.
-Through your pharmacy benefit provider, you can access valuable programs and tools that provide plan protection against unnecessary spending on high-cost drugs.
+Through the pharmacy benefit manager (PBM) or pharmacy benefit optimizer (PBO), your clients can access valuable programs and tools that provide protection against unnecessary plan spending on high-cost drugs.

-- More virtual care solutions –As the use of technology expands, consumers are demanding more immediate service to address their health care needs.
+- More virtual care solutions –As the use of technology expands, consumers are demanding more immediate service to address their healthcare needs.
 They want greater access to their providers and immediate answers to their concerns, and they want it available at their fingertips.
 This trend is influencing employee service models and points to the need for new, virtual care solutions.
-You will need to meet this demand by showing your employee members that service – in both an in-person and on-demand format – is a top priority.
+You will need to help your clients meet this demand by showing your employee members that service – in both an in-person and on-demand format – is a top priority.